python/cpython/Doc/library/string.rst

    "Bring out the holy {name!r}"    # Calls repr() on the argument first "More {!a}"                      # Calls ascii() on the argument first

-The *format_spec* field contains a specification of how the value should be presented, including such details as field width, alignment, padding, decimal precision and so on.
+The *format_spec* option contains a specification of how the value should be presented, including such details as field width, alignment, padding, decimal precision and so on.
 Each value type can define its own "formatting mini-language" or interpretation of the *format_spec*.